Skip to main content

 • Deadlines: Students apply approximately nine months in advance.

 • Timeframe: Students complete programs in their junior or senior years, with the exception of science majors, who can study abroad in their sophomore year.
-Schreyer Scholars should do so in their junior year, because they complete their theses in the senior year.
+Schreyer Scholars should do so in their junior year because they complete their theses in their senior year.

 • Course Equivalency: Penn State accepts all credits earned in a University-sponsored program.
 Students must complete an online Course Equivalency Form, which is forwarded to a faculty member in the course discipline to assign the Penn State course equivalent.
 If there is no direct equivalent, courses are designated by subject and numbered as foreign study 199 to 499, as appropriate.
 They can also be designated as X97 (special topics) courses.